chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 * The parsing result is order dependent.
 See :ref:`config-custom-tag`.
 * Some of the built-in tags follow special rules:

-  * :ref:`config-tag-code` have the highest priority and will only be parsed once.
+  * :ref:`config-tag-code` have the highest precedence and will only be parsed once.
   * The following tags will not trigger any parser.

     * :ref:`config-tag-literal`
     * :ref:`config-tag-discard`
     * :ref:`config-tag-dummy`

   * The order of the following tags are ill-defined, as they are not supposed to simply modify the key-value pairs.
-As a result, they cannot directly be chained with other regular tags, unless through :ref:`config-tag-code`.
-See how to :ref:`config-tip-include` as an example.
+As a result, they cannot be directly chained with other regular tags, unless through :ref:`config-tag-code`.
+See how to :ref:`config-tips-include` as an example.

     * :ref:`config-tag-include`
+    * :ref:`config-tag-patch`
+    * :ref:`config-tag-install`
-    * :ref:`config-advanced-patch`
+    * :ref:`config-tag-uninstall`

 .. _config-rule-url: